HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 ## Known and open issues

-There are some things to be observed, however they do not prevent going to production mode.
+There are some things to be observed, however they do not prevent going to production mode:

 - CLM runs at the beginning with fixed CO2 concentrations.
 Later we activate a transient CO2 being passed form COSMO to CLM.
+- SW-corner excess rainfall
+- No seaice setting in COSMO (COPAT2 with C2C316=False as well)
+- Aerosol treatment is not in line with EURO-CORDEX CMIP6 EUR-11 protocol
+- Get SSP transient CO2 forcing in to COSMO v5.01 (`src_radiation.f90`)

+Technical:
-- HeAT is still not used from its github repo but from local JSC install, neded in th postprocessing and therein the ParFlow Diagnostics.
+- HeAT is still not used from its github repo but from local JSC install, neded in the postprocessing and therein the ParFlow Diagnostics.
 - Reduction of output frequency with ParFlow from 15min to 60min
 - Reduction of COSMO variables, zl variables might be calculated from ml
 - In portprocessing 3D CLM soil temperature is missing still